feincms/feincms3/docs/guides/multisite_custom.rst

             fields = "__all__"

-    # filter languages by settings.LANGUAGE and not by global_settings.LANGUAGE
+    # filter languages by settings.LANGUAGES and not by global_settings.LANGUAGES
     class SiteDefaultLanguageListFilter(admin.SimpleListFilter):

         title = _("default language")